WGLab/InterVar/docs/user-guide/manual.md

 drwx------ 33 qli qli  4096 Feb 21 11:13 ..

 ```
-Now you can find the main python program as `Intervar.py`, and test whether the main program of InterVar can run properly by `python Intervar.py`
+Now you can find the main python program as `Intervar.py`, and test the main program of InterVar can run properly by `python Intervar.py` or not:

 ```
-qli@sched1|:~/InterVar-master>python Intervar.py
+qli@sched1|:~/InterVar-master> python Intervar.py
 Usage: Intervar.py [OPTION] -i  INPUT -o  OUTPUT ...
        Intervar.py  --config=config.ini ...